joeworkman/foundation-emails-docset/README.md

-# Foundation for Email docset for Dash.app
+# Foundation for Emails docset for Dash.app

-This is a docset generated for [Foundation for Email](http://foundation.zurb.com/emails/docs/) for [Dash.app](https://kapeli.com/dash)
+This is a docset generated for [Foundation for Emails](http://foundation.zurb.com/emails/docs/) for [Dash.app](https://kapeli.com/dash)